 The staff work closely with other services within your community that might be of benefit to you.

-In some circumstances, you will be able to meet with a member of staff in person, for a more in depth discussion that considers practical problem solving.
+In some circumstances, you will be able to meet with a member of staff in person.

 How to access the service

-Speak to your GP or a member o your local community health team if you feel this service might be appropriate for you.
+Speak to your GP or a member of your local community mental health team if you feel this service might be appropriate for you.

 Your GP/ mental health worker will be able to refer you to the service with your permission